abdolence/slack-morphism/site/docs/docs/web-api/pagination.md

 ```

-## Create a FS2 stream and Cats
+## Create a FS2 stream
-This is an optional support and if you're using FS2, you need to add additional dependency:
+This is an optional module, and if you're using FS2, you need additional dependency:

 ```scala
 libraryDependencies += "org.latestbit" %% "slack-morphism-fs2" % slackMorphismVer